 Indeed, they are not as popular as some other brands.
 Still, their bouillon cubes offer an excellent selection of ingredients that certainly differ from what the big boys have to offer.

 BOU chicken bouillon cubes are packed with ginger, garlic, lemongrass, coconut concentrate, leek powder, the root of turmeric, and other natural flavorings.
-In addition, BOU cubes are over 20% less salt than leading many other leading brands, and they are gluten-free.
+In addition, BOU cubes contain over 20% less salt than many other leading brands, and they are gluten-free.

 Packaged as prewrapped cubes and sealed in a jar, they are easy to unwrap and use.
 They are simple to use and dissolve easily in any number of dishes.BOU cubes are perfect for marinades, sautés, soups, and sautés, or you can just make delicious broth on its own.